 The cause of TTH is not currently known, but several factors are potential triggers.
 These include:

-Migraines are a common type of recurring headache that often start during childhood and increase in frequency with age.
+Migraine headaches are a common type of recurring headache that often start during childhood and increase in frequency and severity with age.

 In adulthood, they can occur several times a week, especially in females between the ages of 35 and 45 years.